Budget Planning

 Change Orders (Any changes to an existing Purchase Order)

-Budget Managers: All budget allocations for restricted funds that roll over to 2024-2025
+Budget Managers: All budget allocations for restricted, new funding and funds that

 Revolving Cash Fund (RCF) reimbursements